weiserlab/ambuj/position.md

 * Machine learning frameworks (such as PyTorch and Tensorflow)
 * 3D Printing, PCB Design and assembly

 **Note:** While having experience in one or more of the aforementioned areas is desirable, it is not necessary.
-We value curiosity, hard work,  and a desire to conduct experiments and learn above all else.
+We value curiosity, creativity, hard work,  and a desire to conduct experiments and learn above all else.
 We are willing to train individuals who are eager to learn and contribute to our research efforts.

 We are located at the Systems and Networking lab in the new [computer science building Computing 3(COM3)](https://com3.comp.nus.edu.sg/).